outware/gradle-plugin-cerberus/README.md

 ### As a buildSrc Plugin

-1. If you don't have one already, create a `buildSrc` folder in your target project root directory
+1. If you don't have one already, create a `buildSrc` folder in your target project's root directory
-2. Copy this project into the `buildSrc` directory (eg. `target_project/buildSrc/build.gradle`)
+2. Copy this project into the `buildSrc` directory (so the plugin `build.gradle` file would be found in `target_project/buildSrc/build.gradle`)

 ### As a JAR Plugin